-After training on topics on environment management and climate change mitigation and adaptation as well as land and trees husbandry to increase institutional capacity for the extension service and community knowledge sharing forums increased by 25 percentage points on the UNDP Capacity Assessment for all stakeholder groups.
-Total of 1,006 project beneficiaries underwent training, with 538 of them being female participants.
+After training on various important topics on environment management and climate change mitigation and adaptation, land and trees husbandry climate smart agriculture, Community Driven Development sub-project to increase institutional capacity for the extension service and community knowledge sharing forums increased by 25 percentage points on the UNDP Capacity Assessment for all stakeholder groups.
+So far, a total of 6,583 project beneficiaries underwent training, with 3,418 of them being female participants.

-A capacity assessment in the Green Amayaga project area of intervention as per midterm review report has confirmed that the extension service and community knowledge sharing forums have increased at 26.81 percentage points for all stakeholder groups.
+A capacity assessment in the Green Amayaga project area of intervention as per endterm review report has confirmed that the extension service and community knowledge sharing forums have increased at 26.81 percentage points for all stakeholder groups.

-- During this quarter, the established gardens have served for education, 357 environmental club members have been trained on tree species (Indigenous, exotic, medicinal and fruits) as well as tree management as one of pillars of environment management.
-Moreover, those gardens serve also for greening purpose; - II.
+- I. During this quarter, training of 137 new environmental club members have been training on management of various planted tree species (indigenous, exotic, medicinal, and fruit-bearing) in school garden.
+The skills learned from training is being applied for management of those various tree species that will enhance the nutrition and greening initiatives; - II.
 Transfer of Skills and knowledges from various training (Climate smart agriculture, Forest management practices, land and tree husbandry) provided by the project were adopted through training of trainers' approach.
-231 project beneficiaries were trained on climate smart agriculture and they have adopted the practices in their land during this season A 2024.
+1,273 project beneficiaries were trained on climate smart agriculture and they have adopted the practices in their land during this season A 2025.